irllabs/ml-lib/README.md

 ## Installation

 - For Max, install by searching for ml.lib in the Max Package Manager that can be found under File -> Show Package Manager.
-- For Pd, and can be found [here](https://github.com/irllabs/ml-lib/releases/).
+- For Pd, the latest build can be found [here](https://github.com/irllabs/ml-lib/releases/).
 Download, unzip, and move the ml.lib folder in "/Users/yourHomeFolder/Documents/Pd/externals".
 Once installed, add to your Pd search path the exact path to the ml.lib folder inside Pd/externals.
+If you encounter issues with macOS quarantine, make sure you right-click -> open (with any app, TextEdit will do just fine) all the .pd_darwin files that can be found inside the ml.lib folder.
+You will be asked if you "Are you sure you want to open it?", and once opened, Pd should be able to load the externals without issues.

 ## Compiling from source